AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/csv.md

 ## Create CSV (advanced)

-The Create CSV (advanced) Aggregator lets you create a CSV text from received text values.
+The [!UICONTROL Create CSV (advanced)] Aggregator lets you create a CSV text from received text values.
 It employs a data structure that defines the CSV columns in the resulting CSV file.
 Once defined, the columns appear as fields in the CSV module setup, and can be mapped to later module in the scenario.

 For more information on aggregators, see [Aggregator module in Adobe Workfront Fusion](../../workfront-fusion/modules/aggregator-module.md).